psh12320/AGCInternCodingAssessment/README.md

 http://localhost:8000/docs
 ```

-All of the API Endpoints can be tested here.
+All of the API Endpoints can be tested on the Swagger UI.
+The API Documentation can be viewed on Swagger UI or as shown below here as well.

 ## API Documentation